 Is natural family planning really the “green” way to go?
 When you consider the massive impact artificial hormones are having on our earth, I say the answer is an unequivocal YES.

-I wrote about NFP as an environmentally sound way to space children and plan a family last year at Simple Homemade.
+I wrote about NFP as an environmentally sound way to space children and plan a family at The Art of Simple.
 The highlights of that post include:

 - The Pill’s environmental impact: